Scotland and Ireland Adventure and Discovery

 On this trip you will:

-- Climb the Royal Mile and explore Edinburgh Castle
+- Stroll along the Royal Mile and explore Edinburgh Castle

 - Bike ride around Inishmore and visit a ring fort on the side of a cliff that was built around the 2nd century BC